eea/eea.rancher.catalog/templates/webq/README.md

 - When all properties are set, uncheck box "Start services after creating" and press "Launch".
 - Start the services of the stack one by one in the order they appear from top to bottom.
 The service rsync-dev is not needed for the application to startup.
-- After starting service dbservice and before starting tomcat service, in the container of dbservice select "Execute Shell" and run following commands:
+- After starting service webqproddb and before starting appl service, in the container of webqproddb select "Execute Shell" and run following commands:
 <pre>
 $ mysql -u root -p
 $ enter "Database root password" you specified in previous step